Armando Broja

-Armando Broja (/sq/; born 10 September 2001) is a professional footballer who plays as a striker for side Burnley.
+Armando Broja (/sq/; born 10 September 2001) is a professional footballer who plays as a striker for club Burnley.
 Born in England, he plays for the Albania national team.

 Club career

 Early career

 Broja was born in Slough, England to Albanian parents from Koplik, Malësi e Madhe District.
 He began his football career with Burnham Juniors, then had trials with Reading and Fulham, before signing with Tottenham Hotspur and joining their under-8 selection.